ritxi/slackistrano/README.md

 ## Configuration

-You have two options to notify a channel in Slack when you deploy:

-1. Using *Incoming WebHooks* integration, offering more options but requires one of the five free integrations.
-This option provides more messaging flexibility.
-2. Using *Slackbot*, which will not use one of the five free integrations.
+Create an *Incoming WebHooks* connector to the target channel.

 ### Incoming Webhook

-1. Configure your Slack's Incoming Webhook.
+1. Configure your Teams Incoming Webhook connector.
 2. Add the following to `config/deploy.rb`:

    ```ruby